elegant-scipy/elegant-scipy/markdown/ch6.markdown

 <!-- exercise end -->

-## Pagerank: linear algebra for reputation and importance
+## PageRank: linear algebra for reputation and importance

-Another application of linear algebra and eigenvectors is Google's Pagerank algorithm, which is punnily named both for webpages and for one of its co-founders, Larry Page.
+Another application of linear algebra and eigenvectors is Google's PageRank algorithm, which is punnily named both for webpages and for one of its co-founders, Larry Page.